haywirelabs/hwl/resumes/resumeTech.md

 * LAMP Architecture and development for www.ed.gov and supporting systems
 * Technical systems analysis and design of major system versions
-* Development Process improvement
+* Development process improvement
 * Architect and present hardware and software suggestions to federal client
 * Provide support for developer concerns and issues

 _Achievements_

-* Managing Drupal in a high scale, high visibility public space.
+* Managing Drupal in a high-scale, high-visibility public space.
-** Layered Cacheing
+    * layered caching
 * Upgraded all version control systems from CVS to Git
 * Reorganized version baselining procedures
-* Document Management and Presentation with Drupal
+* Document management and presentation with Drupal
 * Custom archiving features

 **Web Applications Developer**